 Taking too long?
 Close loading screen.

 The complexity of multilateral deals.
-Progress or reticence?

 hong-kong-panorama